Last week I was asked the question of: What's a Steer? Aren't all cows the same?

 Pesticide- Pesticides can save farmer's money by preventing crop losses to insects and other pets

-Herbicide- herbicide, commonly known as a weedkiller, is a type of pesticide used to kill unwanted plants.
+Herbicide- A herbicide, commonly known as a weedkiller, is a type of pesticide used to kill unwanted plants.
 Selective herbicides kill specific targets while leaving the intended plant healthy and living

 That pretty much covers the questions that I have been asked about life on the farm!
 Stay tuned for the upcoming edition of: What's Silage!
 As well as many more informative agricultural posts:) Have a great weekend everyone!
 Please remember if you have any questions, to please ask!